2019 Louisiana Ragin' Cajuns football team

 The 2019 Louisiana Ragin' Cajuns football team represented the University of Louisiana at Lafayette in the 2019 NCAA Division I FBS football season.
 The Ragin' Cajuns played their home games at Cajun Field in Lafayette, Louisiana, and competed in the West Division of the Sun Belt Conference.
 They were led by second-year head coach Billy Napier.
 The Cajuns made it to the Sun Belt Conference Championship Game for the second consecutive year by winning the West Division, ultimately losing to Appalachian State by the score of 45–38.
 The Cajuns then defeated Miami (OH) in the LendingTree Bowl, to end the season with an overall record of 11–3.
 Following the season, head coach Billy Napier's contract was extended by two years, going into the 2025 season.

-Previous season

-The Ragin' Cajuns completed the 2018 season 7–7, 5–3 in Sun Belt play to finish in a two-way tie for first place in the West Division, along with Arkansas State, in their first year of Divisional play in the Sun Belt Conference.
-The Ragin' Cajuns, winning their regular season game to Arkansas State, won the chance to play in the inaugural Sun Belt Conference Championship Game, losing to Appalachian State 30–19.
-The Cajuns, finishing second in the Sun Belt, were invited to play in the Cure Bowl, their first time.
-They played in-state rival Tulane and lost 41–24.